uspki/policies/certificate-policy.md

 - Ensuring a Terms of Service or Subscriber Agreement is agreed to with the Subscribers
 - Maintaining its operations in conformance to the stipulations of the approved CPS.
 - Including only valid and appropriate information in certificates
-- Maintaining evideence that due diligence was exercised in validating the information contained in the certificates.
+- Maintaining evidence that due diligence was exercised in validating the information contained in the certificates.
 - Revoking the certificates of subscribers found to have acted in a manner counter to their obligations in accordance with Section 9.6.3
  - Operating or providing for the services of an on-line repository, and informing the repository service provider of their obligations if applicable.